Wireless Resource Optimization in Hybrid Semantic/Bit Communication Networks: System Model

 As for the number of packets arriving at the SemCom-enabled PTQ in slot $t$, denoted by $A_{i}'(t)$, it should exactly be the number of packets leaving its tandem SCQ in the same slot, according to the two-stage tandem structure in Definition~\ref{Def1}.
-Meanwhile, it is not difficult to deduce that the knowledge-matching packets leaving the SCQ follow a Poisson process with mean $\mu_{i}^{\mathit{Mat}}$, while the knowledge-mismatching packets leave as a Poisson process with mean $\mu_{i}^{\mathit{Mis}}$.
+Meanwhile, due to the exponential departure assumptions, the knowledge-matching packets leaving the SCQ follow a Poisson distribution with mean $\mu_{i}^{\mathit{Mat}}$, while the knowledge-mismatching packets leave as a Poisson process with mean $\mu_{i}^{\mathit{Mis}}$~\cite{ross2014introduction}.
 The former event occurs with probability $\tau_{i}$ and the latter happens with probability $(1-\tau_{i})$.
 As such, $A_{i}'(t)$ should still satisfy the Poisson distribution with a PMF of

 where $\lambda_{i}'$ is the average arrival rate (in \textit{packets/s}), given as

 Considering the limited buffer size $F$ of PTQ, we further assume that in any $t$, the packets to be transmitted leave the queue first and then the arriving packets enter it.
 Hence, the evolution of its queue length between two consecutive slots is